dv-lse/fdi-patent-innovate/data/narrative.md

   autorotate: false
 :::

-In our example of the FDI project by Texas Instrument in Bangalore, one can compare the patent count in Bangalore following the entry of the foreign company to the average of patent counts in Punjab (Pakistan) and Zehjian (China).
+In our example of the FDI project by Texas Instrument in Bangalore, one can compare the patent count in Bangalore following the entry of the foreign company to the average patent counts in Punjab (Pakistan) and Zehjian (China).
 Comparing the patenting activity in the region receiving the FDI to that of other very similar regions with no FDI can give us a good idea of the ‘incremental’ effect of FDI on innovation.

 #